LernAppGruppe6/LernApp/README.md

 ## Install new dependencies

-Add new dependencies to `backend/Pipfile` and run `docker compose exec backend pipenv install {PACKAGE_NAME}`
+Add new dependencies by using `pipenv install {package-you-want-to-install}`

-e.g. `docker compose exec backend pipenv install mysql-connector-python`
+e.g. `pipenv install mysql-connector-python`

 ## Troubleshooting